maxcom/lor-jamwiki/README.txt

   JDK 1.4 or later
   Servlet 2.3 or later

-In addition, JAMWiki can be run using an embedded database or using an external database.
+JAMWiki can be configured to store its data either in an external database or using an embedded version of the HSQL database that is included in the distribution.
 When running with an embedded database no additional software or configuration is required; when using an external database JAMWiki requires a database user with permission to create tables and sequences.
-JAMWiki has been tested with the following databases:
+JAMWiki has tested with the following databases:

   Postgres 8.0
   Postgres 7.4